visibilityspots/blog/articles/cloud/openstack-live-migration.md

 For the original instances the default [overcommit](http://docs.openstack.org/openstack-ops/content/compute_nodes.html#overcommit) ratios are fine.
 But the request for new machines with other goals are like interfering with those original instances running in the same default [availability zone](http://docs.openstack.org/openstack-ops/content/scaling.html#az_s3).

 So we are looking to configure some [aggregate zones](http://docs.openstack.org/openstack-ops/content/scaling.html#ha_s3) to keep this under control.
-As soon as we figured out a workable solution I will write about it in a new blog post.
+As soon as we figure out a workable solution I will write about it in a new blog post.

-But in the discussions to come to a solution one remark was couldn't openstack tackle those issues of having an hypervisor with a growing load and memory issues itself by migrating instances to another hypervisors?
+But in the discussions to come to a solution one remark was , couldn't openstack tackle the issues of having an hypervisor with a growing load and memory issues itself by migrating instances to another hypervisors?
 Which is like a valuable argument to me.
 So before even looking into such a solution the feature of live migration should work..

 Since we aren't using shared storage for our cloud this could be tricky.
 So I went to the web to inform myself about the different options.